arpinum-oss/js-promising/README.md

 > A promise made is a debt unpaid.
 > <cite>Robert W. Service</cite>

-*@arpinum/promising* is a simple module that provides basic operations on promises
+*@arpinum/promising* is a simple module that provides basic operations on promises.

+This module is functional programming friendly, thus many functions have fixed arities to support auto-currying and data-last arguments.

 ## Installation